codefellows-seattle-javascript-401d19/10-doubly-linked-lists-stacks-queues-binary-search/lab-catherine/README.md

 ### Motivation

-In this project, I built a Doubly Linked List containing append, remove, and find methods.
-I then applied those concepts to construct a stack using Doubly Linked Lists.
-As well as created a binary search module.
+In this project, I built a Doubly Linked List module containing append, remove, and find methods.
+I then applied those concepts to construct a stack data structure model using Doubly Linked Lists.
+This project also includes a binary search module that accepts an array of objects and an item to find as its parameters.

 ### Build

 #### Doubly Linked List Module

-The storage module requires in logger and fsExtra and exports the storage module.
-The storage module has the following methods attached: ```fetchAll```, ```fetchItem```, ```addItem``` and ```deleteItem```.
-* The ```storage.fetchAll``` method serves to retrieve all books.
-* The ```storage.fetchItem``` method accepts the parameter ( id ) and sets up functionality to retrieve one book if a user sends a request for that specific book's id.
-* The ```storage.addItem``` method accepts the parameter ( book ) and sets up functionality for posting a book.
-* The ```storage.deleteItem``` method accepts the parameter ( id ) and sets up functionality to delete one book if a user specifies that book's id.

-The storage module also includes a function ```fsExtra.pathExists``` that writes to the db.json file.
+The Doubly Linked List module contains a class called DoublyLinkedList that is being exported from the module.
+This class contains an append method that accepts a node as a parameter and adds it to the end of the doubly linked list.
+The class also contains a remove method that removes a node from the linked list.
+Finally, I included a find method that accepts a value and searches for the node containing that value.

 #### Stack Module

-The server module is creating an http server, defining route behavior and exporting an interface for starting and stopping the server.
-The server module exports an object containing start and stop methods.

-The server module requires in http, logger, router, dotenv, and the book-router.js file.
-The server.start and stop methods return a new Promise with resolve and reject parameters.
-The start method contains an app.listen function that listens for the server start.
-The server.stop method has an app.close that turns the server off by setting the isServerOn variable to false.
+The stack module contains a class called StackLinkedList that is being exported from the module.
+This class contains an append method that accepts a node as a parameter and adds it to the end of the doubly linked list.
+The class also contains a push method that accepts a value and calls the append method to add a new value to the linked list.
+Finally, the class contains a method called pop that serves to remove a value from the end of the doubly linked list in order to model the LIFO properties of stacks.

 #### Binary Search Module

-The Binary Search module is a version of a binary search that accepts an array of objects
+The Binary Search module is a version of a binary search that accepts an array of objects as its first argument, and an integer as its second.
+A binary search should be conducted with an id and return the object in the array based on that id.
+If the id does not exist then -1 will be returned.

-#### Test Module
+#### Queue Module

-server.test.js contains three tests each for the ```POST``` and ```GET``` methods and two tests for the ```DELETE``` method for a total of eight tests.
+There is a queue module in place that functions with arrays and has not yet been refactored using doubly linked lists.

 ### Limitations